anfinil/activity-feed/README.md

 or nil when exhausted.

-For any object types besides Integer, ActiveFeed will call a method :to_af on the object, in order to receive a string representation of that object.
+For any object types besides Integer, ActiveFeed will call a method `#to_af` on the object, in order to receive a string representation of that object.

 ```ruby